 Looking for an intimate hideaway for dinner à deux?
-Treat your sweetheart to good food, wine and romance in these softly lit retreats.
+Treat your valentine to good food, wine and romance in these softly-lit retreats.

 Maison Bâtard